aevilla160/hpc_docs/docs/interact_job.md

 ## Requesting an Interactive Job <!-- {docsify-ignore} -->

 To start an interactive session: the `salloc` command allocates resources for the interactive job.
-Once the resources are allocated the `srun` command will be used to enter the compute node configured for the interactive node (Please make sure you are not on the `rclogin03` node when you try to run the interactive job session).
+Once the resources are allocated the `srun` command will be used to enter the compute node configured for the interactive node.

 `salloc` comamnd template: